Aphasia vs Apraxia: Difference and Comparison

 Apraxia affects motor speech production.
 Here, the affected patient can understand and think of the word but can not pronounce it.

-This also has some specific therapy methods that the healthcare providers often suggest.
+This also has some specific therapy methods that the healthcare providers suggest.
 Teaching the sound of words to the patient by repeating them over and over again might show some positive results.

 There is also an alternative communication system that does not have any connection with speaking.
 The patient can use pen and paper to express their thoughts.